jackwallace180/TDD-intro/README.md

-# TDD ✔️ :heavy_check_mark:
+# :repeat: TDD :heavy_check_mark:

 ## benefits
  - simple code
  - atomic
  - code to specs
- - know when done
+ - know when done - more important for outsourcing and project work
  - maintainability
- - reduce technical debt
+ - reduce technical debt - more important for technical work (with maintainability)